mayank-srm/BirthdayCakeAnimation/README.md

 # BirthdayCakeAnimation
-made for fun uses almost every inbuilt animation of Android.
+just made for fun have almost every inbuilt animation feature of Android.